 If you miss your scheduled appointment, you may be charged a fee for this as well.
-If it is your first missed appointment, you will not be charged, as a courtesy, as we are aware that everyone follows a busy schedule.
-If you miss a second appointment within a 12 month period, you will be charged either $20 or $35.
-If you were scheduled for a routine visit, a sick visit, or a follow up, the fee will be $20.
-If you were scheduled for a well exam, an office surgery, or any other type of procedure, you will be charged a $35 fee.
-After the second missed appointment, if a third visit is missed, you will be charged a $50 fee.
+If it is your first or second missed appointment, you may be charged a fee of $25 for a check up, follow up, or sick visit.
+If your missed appointment was a physical, pap, office surgery, pre-op exam, or any other procedure, you may be charged a fee of $35.
+After the second missed appointment, if a third visit is missed within a 12 month period, you may be charged a $50 fee.
 Missing a fourth appointment within a 12 month period may result in a dismissal from our practice.

 Q: Why do I need to provide my driver’s license/photo ID when coming in for an appointment?

 A: The main reason that we scan driver’s licenses, is to help with fraud prevention.
 By scanning your photo ID into your chart, it allows us to be sure that we are seeing the correct patient, and so that no one else can come into the office and claim to be you.

 Q: Do I need to pay my copay at every visit?